As a type 2 diabetic, it is critical that you gain the best control of your blood sugar levels as you possibly can.

 While taking medication may be necessary, it shouldn't be the only thing you rely on.
 You also need to focus on dietary and lifestyle changes to maintain the best level of health and avoid serious complications.

-Tracking helps you understand your body better and also acts as an accountability tool.
-After all, numbers don't lie!
+Blood glucose tracking helps you understand your body better and also acts as an accountability tool.
+After all, numbers don’t lie!

 Tracking your Blood Glucose

-Our printable blood glucose tracker allows you to enter your daily numbers alongside your food intake, so you can really zone in on how you're traveling and what might need to be changed.
+Our printable food and blood glucose tracker allows you to enter your daily numbers alongside your food intake, so you can really zone in on how you’re traveling and what might need to be changed.

 Use the tracker to enter your numbers for morning and bedtime glucose, along with the times and readings before and after breakfast, lunch and dinner.